-One of the things that makes Japan such a fascinating place to visit is that it is completely different from the world we live in.
+One of the things that makes Japan such a fascinating place to visit is that it is completely different from many parts of the world.
 Language, manners, even something as simple as finding a garbage can, all very different when you first set foot in Japan.
 And it can be intimidating.

 Many of the things people enjoy about visiting Japan: the politeness, cleanliness and relative lack of crime come from its cultural roots in Eastern philosophies and values.
 The unity of the group is greater than the needs of the individual, the consideration of others more important than of one’s self.
 This is often in sharp contrast to Western values and is a cause for some friction between foreigners and Japanese people when these difference are not understood.